 - Apply a SUMIFS function to find the total units sold between 12-Jun-2018 to 30-Sep-2018.
 The formula used here is =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F2, $C$2:$C$16,”<=”&G2)

 =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F2, $C$2:$C$16,”<=”&G2)

-This section of the formula looking for which column to SUM i.e. Units Sold column.
+This section of the formula looking for which column to SUM, i.e. Units Sold column.
 This section looks at the date range as criteria range1.
 For the criteria range, we are giving our criteria as Greater than or equal to 12-Jun-2018.
 This section looking at the date range as criteria range2.
-For the second criteria range, we are giving the criteria as “Less than or equal to 30-Sep-2018”.
+We are giving the criteria as “Less than or equal to 30-Sep-2018” for the second criteria range.

 Alternative Method for Example #2:

 There is an alternative method, for example, 2.
 We can use the EOMONTH inside the SUMIFS function.
 Apply the below formula to get the total units sold.

 The formula is =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F6, $C$2:$C$16,”<=”&EOMONTH (F6, 3))

-The first part is looking at the sum range and the sum range is Units Sold column.
-This is the first criteria range and the criteria range is Date column.
+The first part is looking at the sum range, and the sum range is the Units Sold column.
+This is the first criteria range, and the criteria range is the Date column.
 This is the criteria for criteria range 1. i.e. greater than equal 12-Jun-2018.
-This is the second criteria range and the criteria range is Date column.
+This is the second criteria range, and the criteria range is the Date column.
 This is the criteria for criteria range 2. i.e. less than equal 30-Sep-2018.
-This date is obtained by the EOMONTH function.
+The EOMONTH function obtains this date.